mylisabox/flutter_mjpeg/README.md

 `height` : force height

 `error` : error builder used when an error occurred

 `loading` : loading builder used until first frame arrived

 `fit` : boxFit of the image

+`client` : Used to give a custom httpClient, for example DigestAuthClient() from http_auth.
+Defaults to Client()